 Lots of the Design Archives’ resources are online, too: it has an interactive document library and even a Flickr account!

 The University of Brighton has facilities specially designed to suit your needs, whatever subject you’re studying.
 There are studios, exhibition spaces and specialist equipment for students of Art, Media and Architecture.
 Engineering students will enjoy access to the Advanced Engineering Building, as well as wind turbines and even a flight simulator!

 With everything from high-tech science labs to fully-equipped music studios, you really will have everything you need to succeed.

 Investing in your career

-Brighton is a career-focused university, with an impressive 94% of its graduates in work or further study within 6 months (Destination of Leavers from Higher Education 2016–17).
+Brighton is a career-focused university, with an impressive 89% of its graduates in work or further study within 15 months (Higher Education Statistics Agency 2021).
 This great record on employment is partly thanks to the University’s investment priorities.
 All of its facilities are industry standard, and designed to give you realistic, hands-on experience.

 Modern and comfortable accommodation

-This is a great time to study at University of Brighton, so explore the links below and find out how you can apply with Kaplan!
+This is a great time to study at University of Brighton, so click the link below to find out how you can apply with Kaplan!